-the COR and the cabinet drafted the oil laws long in the works to rationalize the energy sector and clarify the rules for foreign investors.
+Adopting national oil laws has been considered key to developing and establishing rule of law and transparency in a key sector.
+Substantial progress appeared near in August 2011 when both the COR and the cabinet drafted the oil laws long in the works to rationalize the energy sector and clarify the rules for foreign investors.
 However, there were differences in their individual versions: the version drafted by the Oil and Natural Resources Committee was presented to the full COR on August 17, 2011.
 The cabinet adopted its separate version on August 28, 2011-a version that the KRG opposed as favoring too much "centralization" (i.e., Baghdad control) in the energy sector.
 The September 2012 KRG-Baghdad agreement on KRG oil exports included a provision to set up a six-member committee to review the different versions of the oil laws under consideration and decide which version to submit to the COR for formal consideration.
 However, no definitive movement on this issue has been announced since.

 The continuing deadlock on oil laws has not, however, prevented growth in the crucial energy sector, which provides 90% of Iraq's budget.
 Iraq possesses a proven 143 billion barrels of oil.
 After long remaining below the levels achieved prior to the ouster of Saddam Hussein, Iraq's oil exports recovered to Saddam-era levels of about 2.1 million barrels per day by March 2012.
-Production reached the milestone 3 million barrels per day mark in February 2012, which Iraqi leaders trumpeted as a key milestone in Iraq's recovery, and expanded further to about 3.3 million barrels per day by September 2012.
-It has remained at about that level since.
+Production reached the milestone 3 million barrels per day mark in February 2012, which Iraqi leaders trumpeted as a key milestone in Iraq's recovery, and expanded further to about 3.6 million barrels per day as of early April 2014.
 The growth in Iraq's exports has contributed to keeping the global oil market well supplied as the oil customers of neighboring Iran have cut back Iranian oil purchases in cooperation with U.S. sanctions on Iran.